Bubcheeseburger/DS4002-CS3/README.md

 ├── Data/ # Raw and processed data files
 │ └── Where-to-Obtain.md # Document that outlines where the data comes from and how to obtain it │
-├── Materials/ # Generated charts and figures for reporting and reference documents │ ├──
-│ └──
+├── Materials/ # Reference documents to understand the project │ ├── Random Forest Regression.pdf # A document that explains the purpose of the model used in the study │ └──
 │
 ├── Scripts/ # Jupyter notebooks for analysis